LeGrand Mk 11 history

 Paul himself was the car's driver in 1970, and he started the season well by qualifying 12th out of 26 at Laguna Seca, just one place behind Ramsey's 1969 Eagle, and finished an impressive eighth, just two laps off the leaders.
 However, these results were not repeated, and Paul was generally to be found near the back of the grid.
 He returned for the early-season west coast races in 1971, and again in 1972.
 The car was then sold off for use in SCCA regional events.

 Raced by Rex Ramsey in late 1969, winning at Trois-Rivières in September, but well off the pace in the L&M series.
 Jim Paul raced the car in 1970, with a best result of eighth in the Pro race at Laguna Seca, and appeared a few times in 1971 and early 1972.
 To Keith Saunders (Albuquerque, NM) for SCCA racing later in 1972, then to Bill Swope (Albuquerque, NM) for 1973.
-Swope advertised it late 1975, and the next time it was seen was when Harold Janke owned it in Nebraska in the late 1990s.
+Swope advertised it late 1975, and it seems likely that this was the LeGrand used by JB Walton in SCCA Regionals in Utah Region in 1978.
+The next time it was seen was when Harold Janke owned it in Nebraska in the late 1990s.
 To Kirk Severson and racing in historic events by 2001.
 To Marty Fidrich (Elisabeth, CO) by 2007.

-Driven by: Rex Ramsey, Jim Paul, Keith Saunders and Bill Swope.
+Driven by: Rex Ramsey, Jim Paul, Keith Saunders, Bill Swope and J B Walton.
 First race: Mont-Tremblant (US R11), 7 Sep 1969.
-Total of 18 recorded races.
+Total of 23 recorded races.

 Please contact Allen Brown (email@example.com) if you can add anything to our understanding of these cars.